 This is a predetermined track of classes that supports students that are focused in working in the health-related careers.
-Currently, Nutley partners with Rutgers University, School of Health Related Professions (SHRP) to offer dual enrollment courses (earn credits from Rutgers University).
-Students will enter the program during sophomore or junior year, and progress through coursework that will move them through 9 semester classes that will enable them to earn up to 28 college credits, and graduate with distinction from Nutley High School in the Health Related Program.
-Students that maintain an "A" average, and earn over 21 college credits through this program will graduate with honors.
-Please be aware, there is a testing fee associated with each course in order to obtain college credit.
+Currently, Nutley partners with Rutgers University, School of Health Related Professions (SHRP) to offer collaborative courses with the opportunity to earn college credit upon meeting requirements of the course and assessments.
+Students enter the program and progress through coursework that will move them through opportunities to learn about the field of health care, and graduate with distinction from Nutley High School in the Health Related Professions Program.